Best Google Pixel 6 Pro cases 2021

 - Designed for drops: Incipio Grip

-- Clear without the glare: Ringke Fusion Compatible with Google Pixel 6
+- Clear without the glare: Ringke Fusion Compatible with Google Pixel 6 Pro

-- Ready to Work: Poetic Revolution
+- Ready to work: Poetic Revolution

 - Technicolor grip: kwmobile Soft Slim

-- Stylish All-in-one: HAIJUN Leather Wallet
+- Stylish all-in-one: HAIJUN Leather Wallet

 - Plush feel: Caseology Vault

-- This Case is (Made of) Trash: Google Pixel 6 Pro Case
+- Sleek, yet sturdy: Scout Series Google Pixel 6 Pro Case - Black

-Slim but secure: Spigen Liquid Air Armor Designed for Google Pixel 6 Pro
+Slim, but secure: Spigen Liquid Air Armor Designed for Google Pixel 6 Pro

-If you don't want to bulk up your super-sized Pixel 6 Pro, what you want is something that's slim but still thick enough to provide some impact protection and especially add grip.
+If you don't want to bulk up your super-sized Pixel 6 Pro, what you want is something slim but still thick enough to provide some impact protection and significantly add grip.
 The Liquid Air Armor has great textures both across the back and on the sides, which is why I recommend it over its classic Rugged Armor sibling.

 Terrific two-tone: Caseology Parallax Protective Case Compatible with Google Pixel 6 Pro

 While the Caseology Parallax isn't packing quite as colorful a lineup as it has for previous Pixels, the Gold and the Ash Grey colorways bring a unique flair to an already distinctive case.
-A gradual rise around the camera bar helps it stand out less, and new textured grips on the side have been brought over from the Pixel 5a Legion case.
+A gradual rise around the camera bar helps it stand out less, and new textured grips on the side were brought over from the Pixel 5a Legion case.

 Designed for drops: Incipio Grip

 Incipio knows how to make cases that will protect your precious Pixel 6 Pro without turning it into a brick.
-14-foot drop protection gives you peace of mind if your phone falls off the table or off the ladder, but the raised tri-point nubs along the left and right bumpers should keep you from having to test that claim.
+Of course, 14-foot drop protection gives you peace of mind if your phone falls off the table or the ladder, but the raised tri-point nubs along the left and right bumpers should keep you from having to test that claim.

+We love kickstand cases, wallet cases, and heavy-duty cases, and VRS gave us all three in one neat little package.
+However, while kickstand cases usually double as phone grips, you should strictly use it as a vertical/horizontal kickstand since this one is mounted on the sliding card cover.

-Clear without the glare: Ringke Fusion Compatible with Google Pixel 6
+Clear without the glare: Ringke Fusion Compatible with Google Pixel 6 Pro

 Clear cases allow us to show off the native style of our phones while still giving them the grip and protection they need to last the next five years.
-Ringke's Fusion comes in two flavors, but I highly, highly recommend getting the Matte variety, as it won't reflect every single bright object around and it won't show smudges as quickly.
+Ringke's Fusion comes in two flavors, but I highly recommend getting the matte variety, as it won't reflect every single bright object around, and it won't show smudges as quickly.

+While Google's first-party case is a bit lackluster this year, the Bellroy case looks and feels just as impressive as ever.
+Available in fun shades this year like Sea Mist and Cobalt Blue — reminiscent of the original Pixel — Bellroy's cases age gracefully and add subtle sophistication.

-Ready to Work: Poetic Revolution
+Ready to work: Poetic Revolution

 With a phone as big as the Pixel 6 Pro, you can use it as a small secondary screen while working, but you'll need a kickstand that works in portrait orientation, not just landscape.
-The Revolution's kickstand is sturdy and the silicone plug on the bottom lets you keep the USB-C port clean.
+The Revolution's kickstand is sturdy, and the silicone plug on the bottom lets you keep the USB-C port clean.

 Technicolor grip: kwmobile Soft Slim

 Whether you want a case in Legally Blonde pink, Michigan blue, or a lavender very reminiscent of the Pixel 3a, kwmobile has a lightweight case for you.
-This case is a little slimmer than the Spigen Liquid Air, which means less but also less impact protection.
+This case is a little slimmer than the Spigen Liquid Air, which means less bulk and less impact protection.

-Stylish All-in-one: HAIJUN Leather Wallet
+Stylish all-in-one: HAIJUN Leather Wallet

-Most wallet cases are rather nondescript, but this series of Leather folios adds a bit of flair with the cube-like texture across the right edge, adding a contrast of feels in the hand.
+Most wallet cases are somewhat nondescript, but this series of Leather folios adds a bit of flair with the cube-like texture across the right edge, adding a contrast of feels in hand.
 Inside are two card slots and a cash flap, as well as a distinct plaid lining matching the leather exterior.

 Plush feel: Caseology Vault

-While the Vault isn't quite as colorful or thin as the kwmobile Soft Slim, but the Vault still has more colors than Spigen and one of the most pleasant textures I've found on a TPU case.
-The camera module is well-protected by a graduated bumper, to help protect those pretty new sensors.
+While the Vault isn't quite as colorful or thin as the kwmobile Soft Slim, but the Vault still has more colors than Spigen and is one of the most pleasant textures I've found on a TPU case.
+The camera module is well-protected by a graduated bumper to help protect those pretty new sensors.

+Sleek, yet sturdy: Scout Series Google Pixel 6 Pro Case - Black

+Urban Armor Gear took its time with its Pixel 6 Pro offering, and while the Scout isn't as iconic as the Monarch, it's also not nearly as expensive.
+It's also got quite the durability and a mysterious, understated look.

+Work hard, live hard: Supcase Unicorn Beetle Pro Series Case for Google Pixel 6 Pro

+Supcase's ruggedly productive UB Pro case is perfect if you tend to get down and dirty.
+Silicone flaps seal out dirt, pocket lint, and the front frame has a built-in screen protector.
+Its sturdy vertical kickstand on the back is just icing on the cake.

-This Case is (Made of) Trash: Google Pixel 6 Pro Case
+This case is (made of) trash: Google Pixel 6 Pro Case - Soft Sage

-Google's frosted clear cases are quite thin and made of 30% recycled materials.
-Since it's easy to get the case on, you might worry about it actually staying on, but true me, you need plenty of force to work one of those corners free.
-Golden Glow may be back ordered, but Soft Sage is fetching, too.
+Google's frosted clear cases are pretty thin and made of 30% recycled materials.
+Since it's easy to get the case on, you might worry about it actually staying on, but the bigger concern is grip.
+The frosted texture is very unique, but it doesn't offer the same grip you'd think.
+The Golden Glow is beautiful, but this case is more fashion than function.

 Here's why great Pixel 6 Pro cases are hard to find right now